menu

 The best you can do is approach the situation with gentleness and tact, petting them reassuringly to help them relax.
 If we feel uncomfortable ourselves or are struggling to keep it together emotionally, there is no shame in asking a trusted friend or family member to take our place in accompanying them.

-5 Signs and Symptoms of a Dying Rabbit - What to do if your rabbit is dying?
+Symptoms a Rabbit Is Dying - What to do if your rabbit is dying?

 How do I know if my rabbit is dead?